-Lesotho is a member of the African Regional Industrial Property Organization (ARIPO) and a party member to the Banjul Protocol.
-Therefore, one may also register a trademark for Lesotho through ARIPO.
-Registration through ARIPO grants protection and recognition in the following ten (10) countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
-For further details regarding our trademark services in ARIPO, please click here.
+Lesotho is a member of the African Regional Industrial Property Organization (ARIPO) and a party to the Banjul Protocol.
+Registration through ARIPO grants protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
+For more information please visit our page on trademark services in ARIPO.

 Registering a trademark through ARIPO is considerably faster than registering a trademark for Lesotho through the local trademark office under the Ministry Of Law And Constitutional Affairs.

 Lesotho is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
 For further information regarding our services for trademark filing through the Madrid System click here.

 Please bear in mind that sounds, smells and holograms cannot be registered as trademarks in Lesotho.

 If you register a combined trademark (which includes both word elements and figurative elements) in Lesotho, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.